UBC-DSCI/ubc-data-science-minor-faq/README.md

 I read that if the minor is oversubscribed, a randomization process will be used to select candidates.
 Will any of the criteria in this selection process be based on GPA?
 Is there anything I can do in my application to stand out?
 > Thanks for your interest in the program.
 As long as you meet the minimum lower level requirements (listed on https://datascience.ubc.ca/minor), then you have the same chance getting into the minor as anyone else who meets those requirements.
 Our goal for the program is to make it accessible to all students who want to take the program and meet the admissions requirements.
 We may not be able to do this in the first couple of years of the program, due to resource limitations and program demand.
 If demand exceeds the spots we can make available (which are limited by our resources) that is when the randomization process will come into play.

-I am a BSC student, can I apply for the minor?
+I am a BCS student, can I apply for the minor?
 > Unfortunately, BCS students cannot take a minor.

 I haven’t taken any of the lower-level course requirements for admission to the Data Science minor yet.
 Can I still apply and be accepted, contingent my grades being above 68% in those courses once I take them?